 - Fox College Sports

-What sets fuboTV apart is that they skew their package heavily to sports fans.
-In addition to the national sports channels included by most services, FUBO includes channels targeted toward College sports, International Soccer, Tennis, Golf, Motor Sports and Esports.
+What sets fubo apart is that they skew their package heavily to sports fans.
+In addition to the national sports channels included by most services, fubo includes channels targeted toward College sports, International Soccer, Tennis, Golf, Motor Sports and Esports.

 Unfortunately, not every streaming TV service includes NFL RedZone as an available option.
 The services that do not include RedZone in their plans are:

-Which Devices Can I Watch NFL RedZone On?
+What Devices Can I Watch NFL RedZone On?

-Fortunately, Sling TV, YouTube TV, and fuboTV are all available on most major streaming devices including Roku, Amazon Fire TV, Apple TV and Chromecast, as well as iOS and Android phones and tablets.
+Fortunately, Sling TV, YouTube TV, and fubo are all available on most major streaming devices including Roku, Amazon Fire TV, Apple TV, and Chromecast, as well as iOS and Android phones and tablets.

 How To Stream NFL RedZone On Roku

 To stream NFL RedZone on Roku simply visit Roku’s channel store and add the channel for the service you plan on watching.
-We recommend using the “search channels” option to find it faster.
+I recommend using the “search channels” option to find it faster.
 Once you find it, click Add Channel, and once it’s added you simply need to log in to the service.

 If you’re a sports fan looking for other ways to watch your favorite teams, be sure to check out our article on How To Watch NBA Games Without Cable too!